 There are lots of children who don’t get that opportunity and now there are breakfast programs at the schools to give these children a good breakfast.
 This is a great program which I volunteered for many years.
 It’s important to take care of the children even if they aren’t ours.

 It takes a village to raise a child….

 I believe that this is important for children, it helps them later in life.
 The reason I say this is because I knew families that were willy nilly about meal times.
 My cousin’s partner’s family had a big pot on the stove and whenever they arrived home they would grab a plate or bowl and dig in.
 There were no family dinners were they sat together and discussed their day.
 To this day the family is not close and their eating habits are all over the place.
 All of them suffer from dis-ease of one kind or another and their family dynamic is fractured.
 Is it because of their lifestyle?
 I believe it is, however it is the way it is and for them, it worked at the time.
 Having had conversations with them as adults, they have told me that they felt something was missing, they never had connection with the rest of the family.
 Perhaps that is why the family is fractured today.

 Let’s help parents gain back some control over raising their children and support those who need our help raising their children.
 “It takes a village to raise a child”

 Help out a single mom or dad, start support groups or coffee groups with your friends.

-When I was a young mom, there was a group of us that met for coffee once a week and I believe that saved a lot of us from loosing our minds over raising kids and being in a relationship.
+When I was a young mom, there was a group of us that met for coffee once a week and I believe that saved a lot of us from losing our minds over raising kids and being in a relationship.
 We knew we were safe in the group and that nothing left the group.
-We shared our triumphs and our sorrows……It was our saving grace and I am grateful to everyone of those woman who I call friend.
+We shared our triumphs and our sorrows……It was our saving grace and I am grateful to every one of those women who I call “friend”.